 Want to Know More?

-And if you have a child who struggles with focusing, paying attention or has sensory issues, Dianne has nutritional advice for helping with those problems as well.
+And if you have a child who struggles with focusing, paying attention or has sensory issues, I have some wonderful nutritional advice from Dianne for helping with those problems as well.
 And she also taught us some great advice for if we have a smart child who absolutely hates the physical act of writing!
 Be sure to check out those blog posts as well.

 Question: Have you tried any of the above suggestions?
 Were you able to see a difference in your son’s behavior?
 Please leave a comment below.